Medical Evacuation (MEDEVAC)

 Consumers are responsible for researching insurance options.
 This list of MEDEVAC insurance companies

 is provided for your convenience.
-Reference to these specific commercial products and the use of trade, firm or corporation name is for the information and convenience of the public and does not constitute endorsement, recommendation, or favoring by the Department of the Navy or U.S. Naval Hospital Guantanamo Bay.
+Reference to these specific commercial products and the use of trade, firm or corporation name is for the information and convenience of the public and does not constitute endorsement, recommendation, or favoring by the Department of the Navy or U.S. Naval Hospital Guantanamo Bay and is not a guarantee of offerings, which can and do change.

 If you have questions, call Patient Administration at 7-2292 or 7-2019 or our Customer Relations Representative at 7-2072.
 (From the U.S. dial 757-458-2998 Option 1 then 5 digit extension)